jenskutilek/fakelab/doc/truetype-hinting/index.md

 ### Single Link: SingleLinkH and SingleLinkV

 Those commands maintain a distance between a hinted point and another point.
 When adding Single Links in the GUI, an Align command is added to the first point if it is not the target point of another command already.
-A Single Link may refer to a “stem” or not, may enlarge the distance to full pixels, and the target point may itself be rounded to the grid using the options described under AlignH.
+A Single Link may refer to a “stem” or not, may enlarge the distance to full pixels, and the target point may itself be rounded to the grid using the options described under _Align to Grid._

 ### Double Link: DoubleLinkH and DoubleLinkV